CordeiroM17/TO-DO/Readme.md

 # To-Do List Application

-This is a simple To-Do List application developed as part of the JavaScript course challenge at CoderHouse.
-The application allows you to add tasks that you need to complete during the day.
-It uses pure JavaScript, HTML, and SCSS.
-Tasks are saved using local storage, and the application also fetches weather information for your city using a weather API.
+This **To-Do List application** was created as a challenge during a JavaScript course at CoderHouse.
+It helps you manage daily tasks by adding and storing them using JavaScript, HTML, and SCSS.
+The app saves tasks locally and provides weather updates for your city using an API

 ## Table of Contents
 - [Demo](#demo)